JCU Cairns Enterprise Bundle

 Cairns presents as an ideal site for development of International Secondary Schooling as contemplated by this initiative from the State.
 CTEC in partnership with local schools will power a STEM, language and IoT intensive curriculum.

 TSCC will provide a world class base for tropical sports science serving the local community and bringing elite athletes and occupational and tactical personnel to Cairns for tropical conditioning.

 CIL is for students and researchers visiting Cairns and to cater for the Global Schools Initiative.

 PROJECT COSTS AND TIMELINES

-JCU is seeking $123M capital investment from public and private sources to fund development of the infrastructure components of the three projects in the period 2018-21
+JCU is seeking $123M in capital investment from public and private sources to fund development of the infrastructure components of the three projects in the period 2018-21:

-- That the $33M Tropical Sports Conditioning Centre be funded by the Federal Government from 2019/20 FY.
+That the Federal Government funds the $33M Tropical Sports Conditioning Centre from the 2019/20 FY.

 |PROPONENT:||James Cook University|